Jen Ouellette-schramm

 Doctor of Education (EdD)

-Dr. Jen Ouellette-Schramm’s specialization is in adult development and learning, where she has served in various roles over her 20+ year career.
-Her career and passion for adult education began during a literacy fellowship based in the Department of Adult Education at the University of Ibadan, Nigeria.
-She went on to work as an adult educator, then senior instructional manager at Literacy Minnesota, a nonprofit organization in Saint Paul, MN.
-She has supported educators in a spectrum of teacher higher education programs including community college, MA in English as a Second Language (ESL), and educational doctoral programs, and has taught as guest faculty at the University of Freiburg, Germany.
-She is a senior editor emeritus at MinneTESOL Journal, Minnesota’s journal of research and practice in the field of ESL education, and a community college Academic Dean.
-At Walden University, she teaches and supports doctoral capstones in the Richard W. Riley College of Education’s Higher Education and Adult Learning program.
+Dr. Jen Ouellette-Schramm specializes in adult development and learning, and has served in related roles since 2005.
+Her passion for adult education began during a literacy fellowship based in the Department of Adult Education at the University of Ibadan, Nigeria.
+Since then her career has spanned adult and higher education in administrative and instructional roles.
+She worked as an adult educator, then senior instructional manager at Literacy Minnesota, and in the Minnesota State Colleges and Universities system for six years including as a community college Academic Dean.
+She served as a senior editor at MinneTESOL Journal, Minnesota’s journal of research and practice in the field of ESL education, and as Director of Adult Academics in an adult education program.
+At Walden University, she taught Understanding the Adult Learner and teaches and supports doctoral capstones in the Richard W. Riley College of Education’s Higher Education and Adult Learning program.

-Dr. Ouellette-Schramm’s research focuses on adult psychological development in educational contexts; how developmental diversity shapes learning experiences and persistence; developmental growth in community colleges; and faculty intercultural and epistemological development.
+Dr. Ouellette-Schramm’s research focuses on the intersection of learning and growth among adult learners and educators.
 She is a certified and reliable rater of the Subject-Object Interview, the methodological instrument of the Constructive-developmental stage theory of adult development, and employs this instrument and theory in her research.
 She is also a Qualified Administrator of the Intercultural Development Inventory (IDI).
 She has published her research in peer-reviewed journals including Adult Learning, Adult Education Quarterly, and Reflective Practice, and published a chapter in the 2019 Wiley Handbook of Adult Literacy.
-She regularly presents at national and international conferences including the Council for the Study of Community Colleges (CSCC) and the American Association of Adult and Continuing Education (AAACE).
+She regularly presents at national and international conferences including the American Association of Adult and Continuing Education (AAACE) and the European Society for Research in Adult Development (ESRAD).

 Publications